smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### Current TODO list (April 2017):

 * Assist with middleware (database fixes); SQL Server full install testing
+* Drop script for SQL server to all rif40_sahsuland_dev_install.bat/rif40_sahsuland_install.bat to be re-r8un without rebuilding the entire database

 #### TileViewer TODO (defferred to May?):